Ask five people what they think retirement means, and you might get five completely different answers.

 Workers who dream of doing this in retirement: 46%

 The word “hobby” covers a broad range of activities — indoor or outdoor, solo or group-based, intellectual, athletic or just pure fun.

 Some hobbies (yoga, tai chi, swimming) can help reduce physical pain and help you relax.

 Geocaching, hiking and birdwatching get you outdoors and are accessible to people of varying energy levels.

 A book club gets you reading and discussing.
 Writing (memoir, poetry, essays or even letters to the editor) lets you share your thoughts with the world.
 Joining a chess, bridge or Scrabble club keeps your brain synapses firing.

 Could you even turn your post-retirement hobby into a moneymaker?
-Learn more at “25 Hobbies You Can Turn Into a Business.”
+Learn more in “21 Hobbies You Can Turn Into a Business.”

 Spending more time with family and friends

 Workers who dream of doing this in retirement: 53%

 Retirement means your visits with loved ones will no longer be limited to the vacation time offered by your employer.
-Now, you can drive or fly to see family or friends near and far.
+Now, you can drive or fly to see family or friends near and far whenever you like.
 You can invite them to visit you, too, since you’ll have the time to be a gracious host.

 Workers who dream of doing this in retirement: 58%

 Maybe the last time you were in Europe you carried a backpack, stayed in hostels and hiked everywhere you went.
-These days you might want less physical strain and more travel amenities.
+In retirement, you might want less physical strain and more travel amenities.
 Pre-pandemic, cruise ships were ready and waiting to serve all your take-it-easy travel needs.
 Although cruise companies are sailing once more, the Centers for Disease Control and Prevention suggests certain groups (including older adults) avoid cruises like, well, the plague.